MiroslavaM/GettingAndCleaningData/README.md

 <b>Course Project Step4</b> -  We already did part of step this using the function <i>make.names</i>(which transformed all names from features.txt to valid R names, before assigning them to our dataset) when adding column names at Step1.
 The original variable names are quite self-explanatory and more detailed information is included in the Codebook.md.
 To make them a bit easier to read have removed the "..." left from <i>make.names</i> function and change the "mean" and "std" to "Mean" and "Std". <br><br>
 <b>Course Project Step5</b> - Using the <i><b>dplyr</i></b> <i>group_by</i> function we group the data by "ActivityLablel" and "Subject".
 Then with <i>summarise_each</i> we get the average of each variable for each activity and each subject.
 Finally, we write the summarized dataset in seperate file.

+##Notes
+For reviewing the dataset from step5, you can use the following code: data <- read.table("./SummarizedData.txt", header = TRUE) View(data)